ampproject/amppackager/README.md

 #### Monitoring `amppackager` in production

-Once you've run `amppackager` server in production, you may want to monitor its health and performance.
+Once you've run the `amppackager` server in production, you may want to monitor its health and performance.
 You may also monitor the performance of the underlying requests to the AMP document server.
 You can monitor both servers by curling `/healthz` and `/metrics` endpoints provided by `amppackager`.
 A few examples of questions you can answer:
 * Is `amppackager` up and running?
 * How many requests has it processed since it's been up?